 - In a small bowl, whisk together the flour, cocoa powder, baking soda, and salt.

-- Add the dry ingredients to the wet and mix just until no large lumps of flour remain– you don’t want to overmix!
+- Add the dry ingredients to the wet and mix just until no large lumps of flour remain.

 - Scoop out 1 tablespoon sized portions and roll them into smooth balls.
 Place them at least 2” apart on the prepared baking sheet.

-- Bake for 9-10 minutes, or just until the edges of the cookies are set– the center will still be a bit soft.
+- Bake the cookies for 9-10 minutes, or just until the edges of the cookies are set– the center will still be a bit soft.

-- Allow the cookies to cool completely on the baking sheet (this will help them set fully) and then sprinkles with flakey sea salt before enjoying.
+- Allow the cookies to cool completely on the baking sheet (this will help them set fully) and then sprinkles with flaky sea salt before enjoying.

 Notes